R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Introduction

 \section{Introduction}

 Temporal-difference (TD) learning~\citep{sutton1988learning} constitutes a foundational approach for policy evaluation in reinforcement learning (RL)~\citep{sutton1998reinforcement}.
-Despite its effectiveness in on-policy settings, it is now well understood that instability and divergence may arise when TD learning is combined with function approximation and bootstrapping in an off-policy setting.
-This combination, commonly referred to as the \emph{deadly triad}, has been identified as a fundamental source of instability in RL. \citep{tsitsiklis1996analysis}.
+Despite its effectiveness, it is now well understood that instability and divergence may arise when TD learning is combined with function approximation and bootstrapping in an off-policy setting.
+This combination, commonly referred to as the \emph{deadly triad}, has been identified as a fundamental source of instability in RL \citep{tsitsiklis1996analysis}.
 To resolve the convergence issue, gradient temporal-difference (GTD) was introduced as an alternative to TD learning~\citep{sutton2008convergent}.
 Unlike TD learning, which relies on semi-gradient updates, GTD is derived from the true stochastic gradient of a well-defined objective function known as the mean-square Bellman error (MSBE), whose minimization is equivalent to solving the policy evaluation problem by enforcing the Bellman equation in a least-squares sense.
 Unlike the TD learning, GTD is known to guarantee convergence under off-policy training with linear function approximation.
 However, it still faces limitations with linear function approximation.
 Because the Bellman operator typically maps a value function outside the class of functions representable by the linear function approximation.
 As a result, even the optimal solution of the MSBE may exhibit a nonzero residual Bellman error.
 To address this issue, GTD2~\citep{sutton2009fast} considers the projected Bellman equation (PBE), where the Bellman update is projected onto the feature space.
 Specifically, GTD2 minimizes the mean-square projected Bellman error (MSPBE), which measures the squared residual of the PBE.
 By enforcing the Bellman equation within the feature space, the projected Bellman error can be driven to zero, and it allows GTD2 to obtain a more accurate approximation of the value function that can be represented by the chosen linear features.